 Contents

-For peace and tranquility during your trip to Africa, the best travel insurance coverage should be a vital agenda in your trip planning.
+For peace of mind and tranquility during your trip to Africa, the best travel insurance coverage should be a vital part of your trip planning.

 Whether you’re planning to visit Africa for a wildlife safari, Mount Kilimanjaro in Tanzania, or Gorilla trekking in Rwanda.

-Travel insurance is a requirement for all legal companies which really care for their client’s safety while on safari.
+Travel insurance is required for all reputable companies that care about their clients’ safety while on safari.

-Is it necessary to have travel insurance before traveling to Africa?
+Is travel insurance required before traveling to Africa?

 The fact is “YES” not only for visiting Africa but to any part of the world.